grattan/R_at_Grattan/Why_use_R.Rmd

 ## Why use R specifically? {#why-R}

-Doing reproducible, script-based, research doesn't necessarily involve using R. It's perfectly possible to do reproducible work in Stata or Python (though somewhat harder in SPSS, where data is primarily manipulated by clicking things).
+Doing reproducible, script-based, research doesn't necessarily involve using R. It's perfectly possible to do reproducible work in Stata or Python (though somewhat harder in SPSS, where data is often manipulated by clicking things).

 We use R specifically because:
 * It's free!